Myndex/SAPC-APCA/JS/ReadMe.md

 This is a set of JS functions/objects to determine a contrast value for a color pair, using the SAPC/APCA methods.

-These are based on research iteration SAPC-7c, developed through a lengthy series of experiments and investigations.
-They all have a soft black clamp for the darker color, and a basic set of constants for the power curve exponents to predict an estimated perceptual contrast under common use case envirnments.
+These are based on research iteration SAPC-8, developed through a lengthy series of experiments and investigations.
+They all have a soft black clamp for the darker color, and a basic set of constants for the power curve exponents to predict an estimated perceptual contrast under common use case environments.
 These are active beta and are receiving updates and changes regularly.

 -----

 ## [APCAonly.98e_d12e.js](APCAonly.98e_d12e.js) — SIMPLE QUICK START
-The APCA version is the version licensed to the W3/WAI for use in accessibility standards.
+The APCA version is the version licensed to the W3/AGWG for use in accessibility standards, WCAG 3.

 If you want to dive in fast, or you want the bare basics, this is the file for you.
 This does not come with the input parsing and processing functions of the larger files — it is the base APCA algorithim only, with no extensions.
 Send it two RGB colors and it returns a contrast value.